-It’s important to understand how annuity bonus accounts work and what can be expected over time before investing in one that offers the highest bonus amount in the first year.
+However, it’s important to understand how annuity bonus accounts work.
+And you want to know what to expect before investing in one that offers the highest first year bonus.
 While there are plenty of accounts offering 10% premium bonuses or more, they work in different ways.

-First Year Only Premium Bonus Accounts
+First Year Bonus Annuity Accounts

 Multi-Year Fixed Premium Bonuses

 Multi-year bonus annuities are not as common as those with only a first year premium bump.
 They are popular with those who are saving for the long haul – one year at a time.
 A select few annuity providers will offer premium bonuses (some as high as 10%) on all deposits made in the first seven years of the account.

 This is valuable for consumers who are slowly divesting from another investment.
 An example is someone who’s systematically converting a traditional IRA to a Roth IRA.
 The advantage is that the income tax liability created by the Roth IRA conversion would be spread out over more than one year.